-- Prior to providing transportation at the start of the day to any child, such children shall be screened for any observable illness and to confirm temperature is below 100 degrees Fahrenheit. - While transporting children in care, the current guidance regarding group size, the wearing of a mask or cloth face covering and social distancing apply. - The groups of children shall not mix while transporting.
+- Prior to providing transportation at the start of the day to any child, such children shall be screened for any observable illness. - While transporting children in care, the current guidance regarding group size, the wearing of a mask or cloth face covering and social distancing apply. - The groups of children shall not mix while transporting.
 Camp planning may consist of neighborhood groupings to allow the same grouping of children throughout the entire camp day.